clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

     <Insert link here>

-Start the Compute Node Launcher
+Start the compute node launcher
 -------------------------------

 The launcher is run with options declaring certificates, maximum VMs